ChaviParks/ParksPortfolio/all_posts.md

 <!--Content-->

-<p> Here are some of my recent digital creations that were made using Adobe Illustrator.
+<p> Below are some of my recent digital creations that were made using Adobe Illustrator.
-These designs are usually simple and serve simply as a way for me to express my creativity.
+These designs are usually simple and serve as a way for me to express my creativity.
 Check back over the folowing months to watch this library grow! </p>

 <!-- plain gallary -->